-It’s a part of the body we need to keep in shape, but many of us pay little attention to our hips until they start to hurt.
-Yet tight hip flexors will lead to problems with your riding and your posture, not to mention the fact that they can cause hip, lower back and knee pain.
-Hip problems also tend to develop as we age, so if we want to continue to ride and get the most out of your horse, you need to start looking after your hip flexors.
+As riders, our hips are a part of the body that we really need to keep in shape.
+However many of us pay them little attention until they start to hurt.
+Tight hip flexors not only lead to problems with our riding but potentially can cause problems to our posture as a whole, such as an anterior pelvic tilt which can lead to lower back and knee pain.
+Hip problems also tend to develop as we age, so if we want to continue to ride and get the most out of our horse, we need to start looking after our hip flexors.

-Several muscles cross the front of the hip and create hip flexion, but probably the most important of these muscles is the iliopsoas, which comprises of the iliacus and the psoas, which lie deep in the back of the abdomen.
+Several muscles cross the front of the hip and create hip flexion, but one of the most important of these muscles is the iliopsoas, comprising of the iliacus and the psoas, which lie deep in the back of the abdomen.
 Other important hip flexor muscles include the periformis, the tensor fasciae latae (TFL), the rectus femoris (one of the four quad muscles) as well as the gluteus maximus (which is on the back of your hip or buttocks) and the gluteus medius, which is the primary muscle on the side of your hip.

 While each muscle functions slightly differently, their overall combination allow them to flex the hip joint, anteriorly rotate the pelvis, and extend the lumbar spine.
-Due to its’ attachment on the vertebral bodies of the lumbar spine, the psoas also plays an important role in lumbar spine stabilization, an often forgotten function of this muscle.
+Due to its’ attachment on the vertebral bodies of the lumbar spine, the psoas also plays an important role in lumbar spine stabilization.

-The Boat Pose is especially good at strengthening the iliopsoas because it demands that the muscle isometrically contract to hold up the weight of the legs and torso.
+If you need to strengthen your psoas muscles, the Boat Pose is especially good as the muscle isometrically contracts to hold up the weight of the legs and torso.

-However as mentioned, most problems with the hip flexors don’t originate in a lack of strength but in a lack of flexibility.
+However most problems with the hip flexors are lack of flexibility.